 4. Positive impact on the dependency ratio

 With an ageing population, the UK is forecast to see an increase in the dependency ratio.
 However, net migration helps to reduce the dependency ratio.
 Migrants are more likely to be a source of working-age people, and this helps to reduce the ratio of retired to working people.
 The Migration Observatory reports, that in 2019, 70% of the foreign born were aged 26-64, compared to 48% of the UK born (link).
 This younger population has benefits for the government’s budget.
 If migrants are of working age, they will pay income tax, VAT – but will not be claiming benefits.

 5. Impact on particular sectors

 An important reason for net migration is higher education.
-In 2010/11 there were 428,225 international students (link), studying in the UK.
+In 2019/20, according to Higher Education Statistics Agency (HESA) there were 556,625 international students (link), studying in the UK.
 These students may not show up in long-term migration trends.
-But, the short term effects are quite important.
-The Russell Group of leading universities suggests foreign students contribute £2.5bn a year in fees (link) – helping to finance higher education for domestic students.
+But, the short-term effects are quite important.
+The London Economic analysis estimate that students of 2018-19 contributed a net £25.9 billion to the UK economy (link – pdf).
+A very significant contribution.
+These payments also help to finance higher education for domestic students.

 6. Social issues

 Another issue felt keenly in the UK, is the concept that we are already ‘overcrowded’ In this case, a rapid increase in the population due to migration could lead to falling living standards.
 For example, the UK faces an acute housing shortage, but also an unwillingness to build on increasingly scarce green belt land.
 In many cities, it is difficult to build more roads because of limited space.
 The increased population could increase congestion and urban pollution.
 Therefore, the increase in real GDP has to be measured against these issues which affect the quality of life.

 7. Economies of scale